tnguyen606-cs/portfolio/README.md

 # About This Repository

-This is Tam Nguyen portfolio page containing all work projects created by Tam.
+This is Tam Nguyen portfolio page containing all work projects built by Tam.

 Link: https://tnguyen606-cs.github.io/portfolio/